 Since the inaugural national event in 2009, Slow Money gatherings have emerged as a significant new driver for green investment and for social change.
 The events spotlight food entrepreneurs busy rebuilding local food systems, and renowned thought leaders in agriculture, investing, and philanthropy.
+Indeed, many who likely own a wide share portfolio, be it with standard life shares or many other industries, would likely be watching this event closely.

 Slow Money is an organisation that’s all about bringing money back down to earth, quite literally, encouraging investors to opt out of Wall Street and invest instead in Main Street, with a particular focus on the sustainable food movement.
 For more info on what is more than an organisation, and quite literally a movement, please read more here.
 This week, their National Gathering took place in Louisville Kentucky, and we were there to witness this inspiring, unique event.